oscartuvey/legal_argument_generation/README.md

 Preprocessing/Rhetorical_Role_Labelling/categories.txt
 ```

-This will be used for scraping the [Facts] and [Ratio of the decision] pairs onto the unlabelled data.
+This will be used for scraping the [Facts] and [Ratio of the decision] pairs from the unlabelled data.

 ### Preprocessing

 The method for scraping the [Facts] and [Ratio of the decision] pairs will depend upon the data.

-To scrape the appropriate labels on the annotated dataset, use:
+To scrape the appropriate labels from the annotated dataset, use:

 ```
 !python Preprocessing/Rhetorical_Role_Labelling/scrape_labelled.py